 Gonococcal ophthalmia causes an acute purulent conjunctivitis that appears 2 to 5 days after birth or earlier with premature rupture of membranes.
 The neonate has severe eyelid edema followed by chemosis and a profuse purulent exudate that may be under pressure.
 If untreated, corneal ulcerations and blindness may occur.

-Conjunctivitis caused by other bacteria has a variable onset, ranging from 4 days to several weeks.
+Conjunctivitis caused by other bacteria has a variable onset, ranging from 4 days to several weeks after birth.

-Herpetic keratoconjunctivitis can occur as an isolated infection or with disseminated or CNS infection.
+Herpetic keratoconjunctivitis can occur as an isolated infection or with disseminated or central nervous system infection.
 It can be mistaken for bacterial or chemical conjunctivitis, but the presence of dendritic keratitis is pathognomonic.

-Neonates with conjunctivitis and known maternal gonococcal infection or with gram-negative intracellular diplococci identified in conjunctival exudates should be treated with ceftriaxone or cefotaxime (see Table: Recommended Dosages of Selected Parenteral Antibiotics for Neonates) before results of confirmatory tests are available.
+Neonates with conjunctivitis and known maternal gonococcal infection or with gram-negative intracellular diplococci identified in conjunctival exudates should be treated with ceftriaxone or cefotaxime (see Table: Recommended Dosages of Selected Parenteral Antibiotics for Neonates Recommended Dosages of Selected Parenteral Antibiotics for Neonates ) before results of confirmatory tests are available.

 In chlamydial ophthalmia, systemic therapy is the treatment of choice, because at least half of affected neonates also have nasopharyngeal infection and some develop chlamydial pneumonia.
-Erythromycin ethylsuccinate 12.5 mg/kg po q 6 h for 2 wk is recommended (see Table: Recommended Dosages of Selected Oral Antibiotics for Neonates*).
+Erythromycin ethylsuccinate 12.5 mg/kg orally every 6 hours for 2 weeks or azithromycin 20 mg/kg orally once a day for 3 days is recommended.
 Efficacy of this therapy is only 80%, so a 2nd treatment course may be needed.
-Because use of erythromycin in neonates is associated with the development of hypertrophic pyloric stenosis (HPS), all neonates treated with erythromycin should be monitored for symptoms and signs of HPS, and their parents should be counseled regarding the potential risks.
-Azithromycin 20 mg/kg po once/day for 3 days may also be effective but is not yet recommended by the American Academy of Pediatrics.
+Because use of erythromycin in neonates is associated with the development of hypertrophic pyloric stenosis Hypertrophic Pyloric Stenosis Hypertrophic pyloric stenosis is obstruction of the pyloric lumen due to pyloric muscular hypertrophy.
+Diagnosis is by abdominal ultrasonography.
+Treatment is surgical.
+Hypertrophic pyloric... read more (HPS), all neonates treated with erythromycin should be monitored for symptoms and signs of HPS, and their parents should be counseled regarding the potential risks.

 Conjunctivitis due to other bacteria usually responds to topical ointments containing polymyxin plus bacitracin, erythromycin, or tetracycline.

-Herpetic keratoconjunctivitis should be treated (with an ophthalmologist’s consultation) with systemic acyclovir 20 mg/kg q 8 h for 14 to 21 days and topical 1% trifluridine ophthalmic drops or ointment, vidarabine 3% ointment, or 0.1% iododeoxyuridine q 2 to 3 h, with a maximum of 9 doses/24 h.
-Systemic therapy is important, because dissemination to the CNS and other organs can occur.
+Herpetic keratoconjunctivitis should be treated (with an ophthalmologist’s consultation) with systemic acyclovir 20 mg/kg every 8 hours for 14 to 21 days and topical 1% trifluridine ophthalmic drops or ointment, vidarabine 3% ointment, or 0.1% iododeoxyuridine every 2 to 3 hours, with a maximum of 9 doses/24 hours.
+Systemic therapy is important because dissemination to the central nervous system and other organs can occur.

 Corticosteroid-containing ointments may seriously exacerbate eye infections due to C. trachomatis and herpes simplex virus and should be avoided.

-Routine use of 1% silver nitrate drops, 0.5% erythromycin, or 1% tetracycline ophthalmic ointments or drops instilled into each eye after delivery effectively prevents gonococcal ophthalmia.
+Routine use of 1% silver nitrate drops, 0.5% erythromycin ointment, or 1% tetracycline ophthalmic ointment or drops instilled into each eye after delivery effectively prevents gonococcal ophthalmia.
 However, none of these agents prevents chlamydial ophthalmia; povidone iodine 2.5% drops may be effective against chlamydia and gonococci but is not available in the US.
 Silver nitrate and tetracycline ophthalmic ointments are also no longer available in the US.

 Conjunctivae are injected, and discharge (watery or purulent) is present.